 On April 28, 2021, The United Nations General Assembly adopted a historic resolution on global drowning prevention.
 The resolution recognizes the scale and impact of drowning prevention and calls for coordinated action to prevent drowning, a leading cause of injury-related death and disability worldwide.

-A key element that resulted from this resolution is a new UN-recognized World Drowning Prevention Day.
+A key element that resulted from this resolution is UN-recognized World Drowning Prevention Day.
 This will occur annually on July 25.
 All Stakeholders and their partners are invited and encouraged to contribute to and engage in this global activity.
 This day is for raising awareness of the importance of drowning prevention and the need for urgent action as a collective to improve water safety and reduce preventable deaths and injury.